The Role of Physical and Moral Education in Spartan Society

 • Communal Identity: Boys ate in common messes (syssitia), where they were subjected to constant scrutiny and peer pressure.
 They were taught to share resources and to value the group’s success over individual glory.
 The helots served as a constant reminder of what happened to those who lost their freedom.

 Moral education also included learning songs and poems that celebrated Spartan heroes and victories.
 The poet Tyrtaeus was particularly influential, composing verses that glorified dying in battle and condemned cowardice.
-History and philosophy were taught only insofar as they served the state; there was no room for abstract thinking that might undermine loyalty.
+His poems were memorized and recited by young Spartans, embedding a warrior ethos into their very souls.
+History was taught only insofar as it served the state; there was no room for abstract thinking that might undermine loyalty.
+The Spartan system deliberately limited literacy and intellectual pursuits, viewing them as corrupting influences that could breed dissent or weakening introspection.

 The Role of Women in Spartan Education